cppalliance/safe-cpp/proposal/draft.md

 ]] mutex;
 ```

 `std2::mutex` is another candidate for use with `std2::arc`.
-This type is thread safe.
+This type is thread-safe.
 As shown in the [thread safety](#thread-safety) example, it provides threads with exclusive access to its interior data using a synchronization object.
 The borrow checker prevents the reference to the inner data from being used outside of the mutex's lock.
 Therefore, `std2::mutex` is `sync` if its inner type is `send`.
 Why make it conditional on `send` when the mutex is already providing threads with exclusive access to the inner value?
 This provides protection for the rare type with thread affinity.
 A type is `send` if it can both be copied to a different thread _and used_ by a different thread.

 `std2::arc<std2::mutex<T>>` is `send` if `std2::mutex<T>` is `send` and `sync`. `std2::mutex<T>` is `send` and `sync` if `T` is `send`.
-Since most types are `send` by construction, we can safely mutate shared state over multiple threads as long as its wrapped in a `std2::mutex` and that's owned by an `std2::arc`.
+Since most types are `send` by construction, we can safely mutate shared state over multiple threads as long as its wrapped in a `std2::mutex` and that's owned by a `std2::arc`.
 The `arc` provides shared ownership.
 The `mutex` provides shared mutation.

 ```cpp
 class thread {